slub/labe/go/README.md

-# Components written in Go
+# LABE: Components written in Go

-Currently only one subproject, named: ckit - citation kit.
+> [Go](https://golang.org/) is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-* ckit (citation kit) implements command line helpers and a REST web service for the labe project
+* [ckit](ckit) (citation toolkit) implements command line helpers and a REST web service for the labe project